Accessibility Statement

 Singapura cat

-The Singapura is commonly thought of as one of the smallest cat breeds.
-This cat originated on the streets of Singapore and was first brought to the United States in the 1970s by two expat brothers.
-Besides their tiny frame, the breed is recognized for their ticked tabby coat pattern, sepia or brown colors, and big bright eyes.
+The Singapura originated on the streets of Singapore and was first brought to the United States in the 1970s by two expat brothers.
+Besides their tiny frame, the breed is recognized for their ticked tabby short coat pattern, sepia or brown colors, and bright large eyes.

 These tiny kitties have big personalities and thrive in social settings.
 Singapuras are the perfect size for a lap and love to cuddle.
 They are also mischievous, clever cats whose small bodies might have you child-proofing your cabinets.